Xiaoning Zhang

 Collaboration

-with Prof. Erik Poelman at the Laboratory of Entomology (Wageningen University & Research, the Netherlands) on multitrophic interactions, insect community and hyperparasitoid ecology.
+with Prof. Erik Poelman at the Laboratory of Entomology, Wageningen University & Research (the Netherlands), on multitrophic interactions, insect community ecology and hyperparasitoid ecology.

-with Dr. Benedicte Albrectsen (Umeå University, Sweden) and Prof. Caroline Müller (Bielefeld University, Germany) on plant chemical analysis.
+with Dr. Benedicte Albrectsen at Umeå University (Sweden) and Prof. Caroline Müller at Bielefeld University (Germany) on plant chemical ecology and metabolomics.

 Supervision

-If you are a master or bachelor student, interested in my research, you are welcome to contact me to discuss your interests and the possibility to perform a research project with me.
+If you are a Bachelor or Master student interested in my research, you are welcome to contact me to discuss potential research projects and supervision opportunities.

 Grants founded